VenturaNotes/Knowledge/- Topics/Matrix.md

 - (2) (in radiology) the division of an image into rows and columns with equally sized elements (pixels).
 The final image is completed by assigning a density to each of these elements.
 Increasing the number of pixels in the matrix improves the resolution of the final image.
 A typical value could be 256 rows $\times 256$ columns.
 ## Source[^7]
 - (pl. matrices or matrixes) (in histology) The component of tissues (e.g. bone and cartilage) in which the cells of the tissue are embedded.
 See also extracELLULAR MATRIX.
+## Source[^8]
+- $n$.
+In mathematics, any rectangular array or elements, usually numbers. \[From Latin matrix womb or female animal used for breeding, from mater mother]
 ## References

 [^1]: https://stattrek.com/matrix-algebra/echelon-form